ezios/teams-call-records-api/README.md

 }
 ```

 If you have to handle a large amount of calls in your tenant then you can create additional function apps and **only** deploy the following function and helper modules in there.
-This will allow you to trigger the **tcr_ingest_webhook** function in parallel based on the **schedule** value definded in the function.json.
+This will allow you to trigger the **tcr_ingest_webhook** function in parallel based on the **schedule** value defined in the function.json.
 Make sure to update the function app configuration accordingly in the newly created function apps.

 Example additional function app:
 ```